Joint Optimization of Uplink Power and Computational Resources in Mobile Edge Computing-Enabled Cell-Free Massive MIMO: Computation-Offloading and Latency Model

 \section{Computation-Offloading and Latency Model}

-We assume that both the APs and the CPU offer computational facility to the users.
-Each user has a set of computational tasks to offload to { multiple distributed MEC servers of its serving APs and/or to the MEC server at the CPU}.
-We assume that user $k$ needs to execute $w_k$ CPU cycles over $b_k$ computation bits, and within a maximum tolerable latency $\mathcal{L}_k$.
-AP $l$ has a computational capability of $f^{\mathsf{AP}}_l$ CPU cycles per second (\textit{computational rate}).
-While, the CPU can execute up to $f^{\mathsf{CPU}}$ instructions per second.
-The fractions of computational resources assigned to user $k$ by its serving AP $l$ and the CPU are denoted by $f^{\mathsf{AP}}_{l,k}$ and $f^{\mathsf{CPU}}_k$, respectively.
+We assume that both the APs and the CPU\footnote{The CPU is either a physical or a logical entity, an edge-cloud processor located in the same geographical area as the APs.} offer computational facility to the users.
+Each user has a set of computational tasks to offload to multiple distributed MEC servers on some APs and/or to the MEC server at the CPU.
+In particular, we denote by $\mathcal{G}_k$ the set of MEC servers at the APs and CPU that can provide computational offloading service to user $k$.
+Let $\mathcal{O}_k \subseteq \mathcal{G}_k$ be the set of APs where user $k$'s computational tasks can be offloaded\footnote{Notice that there is no implicit relation between $\mathcal{O}_k$ and $\mathcal{M}_k$, even though it is reasonable to expect that $\mathcal{M}_k \subseteq \mathcal{O}_k$.}.
+In a small system with one CPU, as it is the case for this paper, it is also reasonable that $\mathcal{O}_k$ coincides with the set of all the APs in the system.
+We assume that user $k$ needs to execute one or more computational tasks within a maximum tolerable latency $\mathcal{L}_k$.
+All the relevant information on these computational tasks can be encoded into $b_k$ bits, and their execution requires a total of $w_k$ computation cycles, that can be decomposed in $T_k$ computational subtasks, consisting of $w_{k,1}, w_{k,2}, \ldots, w_{k,T_k}$ computation cycles, with $\sum_{t=1}^{T_k} w_{k,t}=w_k$.
+AP $l$ has a computational capability of $f^{\mathsf{AP}}_l$ computation cycles per second (\textit{computational rate}).
+While, the CPU can execute up to $f^{\mathsf{CPU}}$ computation cycles per second.
+The fractions of computational resources assigned to subtask $i$ of user $k$ by the generic AP $l$ and by the CPU are denoted by $f^{\mathsf{AP}}_{l,k}(i)$ and $f^{\mathsf{CPU}}_k(i)$, respectively\footnote{The optimization problem that will be considered in this paper will enforce the constraint that each subtask is entirely executed at only one AP or at the CPU, i.e., subtasks cannot be further divided into parallel sub-subtasks to be executed in different MEC servers.}.